pipebarreto/ToDo-BackEnd/README.md

 # ToDo-BackEnd Java Project including REST API and JWT

-For Running the code, you can simply download the file and run it on Eclipse.<br>
+For Running the code, you can download the file and run it on Eclipse.
+By default, the access to the program is through: http://localhost:8080/<br>
 By default the program is using h2 Database for testing purposes and some data and todo items are added via CommandLineRunner for testing.
 These todo items do not have OwnerId because these items are created by the system.